pudly/schmopera-hugo/content/articles/wozzeck-the-full-kentridge-and-beyond.md

 </figure>

 For the listener, alone with whatever device that is producing the sound, _Wozzeck_ sits well on the ear, especially when some familiarity is developed with its 15 scenes arranged over three acts.
 In fact unfettered of anything but the voices and music, the listener becomes more aware of a distinct orchestral approach and vocal interpretations.
 True, it's not the same as being there.
 But it does approach being in there.
 If anything can counter the depressive themes of _Wozzeck_, it's an imagination spurred by the richness of the work.

+> _Wozzeck_ doesn't gather dust nor does it induce a speck of nostalgia

 Over the years I have taken to a 1959 live recording of a performance presented on tour in Edinburgh by the Royal Swedish Opera with Sixten Ehrling leading an all Swedish cast.
 This is a straightforward and articulate reading of the score, the kind we expect from Ehrling, void of mannerism and at ease with its dissonance and romanticism.
 Perhaps because this was a touring production the Swedish company gave Anders Naslund, a relatively unknown baritone, the opportunity to sing the title role.
 Marie was sung by the celebrated soprano, Elizabeth Söderström who provided a potent dash of national pride in addition to her abundant sound and intelligent acting.
 Naslund and Söderström are exquisitely matched, he with a dark, dusty and yearning sound and she in glistening command.
 Naslund projects a touching vulnerability as Söderström grows in force.
 They are as star-crossed a tragic pair as one can imagine.
 Ehrling's assured conducting completes the mental picture.
 Therein lies the listening pleasure of this recording.